Khairul Izuan

-Mohd Khairul Izuan bin Rosli (born 9 March 1991) is a Malaysian professional footballer who plays for Malaysia Super League club UiTM.
+Mohd Khairul Izuan bin Rosli (born 9 March 1991) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan The Real Warriors.
 Khairul Izuan mainly plays as an attacking midfielder but can also play as a second striker or as a right winger.

 Club career

-Khairul Izuan began his career with Kelantan U21 team in 2007 before moved and played for Harimau Muda in Liga Premier in 2008 and 2009.
+Khairul Izuan began his career with Kelantan U21 team in 2007 before moving and playing for Harimau Muda in Liga Premier in 2008 and 2009.

 Khairul Izuan signed with Malaysian Armed Forces football club in 2010.
-After a season there, he returns and played for Kelantan's youth team.
+After a season there, he returned and played for Kelantan's youth team.
 Khairul Izuan was part of the winning team in the 2010 Malaysia President Cup.
 The next season, he was a substitute on the Kelantan senior team.